Keeping ploughing engines, implements and skills alive

 Mike’s interests included armoury, military vehicles, and photography and he once owned a full-size railway engine.
 His encyclopaedic knowledge of steam cultivation and particularly Fowlers must have come from his long association with Charles and his frequent visits to the Museum of English Rural Life at Reading that holds all the surviving Fowler records.
 Most fortunately Mike was able to share this knowledge with club members and has left behind some comprehensive writings for them.

 The quality of Mike’s work, whether at the lathe or in the field could not be bettered.
-We will remember this kindly face and gentle smile and always an answer to help anyone in need of help and advice.
+We will always remember this kindly face and gentle smile and always an answer to help anyone in need of help and advice.
+His knowledge was phenomenal.
 And how many times will we be asking “Mike would have known the answer to that!”?

 With thanks to Richard Nixon and others who have helped with this compilation.